-Figure 3 Result of sensitivity analysis (scheme A) - comparison of the appraisal scores
+Figure 4 Result of sensitivity analysis (scheme B) - Comparative ranking

 The present paper sheds a new direction to the selection process for the recruiters and selectors.
 It provides a robust framework with abilities to reduce subjective bias for more authentic and fair judgment.
 ST framework is a comprehensive framework for assessing personality styles but yet to be explored and extended more.
 Our SF-LOPCOW model provides stable and reasonably accurate solution, withstand variations in the size of the decision matrix and negative values, and provides considerably uniform distributions of the criteria weights while exhibiting a better analysis with imprecise information.
 However, one possible limitation of this model is that it does not consider the degree of refusal.
 Further, the present model is not considering the effect of the variations in the performance values largely.